 Vivid colors and exotic flavors

 The island of Madeira is suitable for lovers of gastronomy.
-The traditional recipe is simple but has the ability to capture the flavors of the region.
+The traditional recipe is simple but has the ability to capture the flavours of the region.
 In the confection of the dishes are used typical ingredients, like the banana or the passion fruit.
-The main specialties are the swordfish, the tuna, the limpets and the stingray in the bay.
+The main specialities are the swordfish, the tuna, the limpets and the stingray in the bay.
 There is also the famous bolo-do-caco, the poncha and Vinho da Madeira.